AngelaGrozdanova/Travel-Booking/README.md

    - Tour Catalog: Comprehensive list of all available tours.
    - Tour Details: Detailed information about each tour, including pricing and booking options.
    - User Authentication: Users can register and log in to access personalized features.
+   - Route Guards: Unauthenticated users are restricted from accessing private routes like booking and creating tours.
  - Authenticated User Features
    - Dashboard: Logged-in users can access a private dashboard where they can view their username, email, and password.
    - Profile Management: Users can update or delete their own account information.